eljefe303030/Melius/README.md

 ## Gameplay Guide

 * Auto saves are disabled by default but can be enabled in the settings menu of the game.
+* [Auto Hide HUD and Widgets - SFSE](https://www.nexusmods.com/starfield/mods/8946) The Hud and Widgets are automatically hidden when not needed.
+See the mod's page for details on how you can change the behaviour of this mod.
 * [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, which means you will have more saves and will need to periodically delete saves as and when needed.
 * [Short Temple Puzzles](https://www.nexusmods.com/starfield/mods/1139) changes the number of puzzles to 3.
 * [Immersive Driving - SFSE](https://www.nexusmods.com/starfield/mods/11253) Collection of a few immersive land vehicle features; Visible Body, Smart Aim, Panorama View, Rear View, Exit Anywhere, Companion Chatter.
 Key bindings are: Rear View 'Q', Companion Chatter 'V'.